Other books byHannah Arendt

 A Report on the Banality of Evil

 Originally appearing as a series of articles in The New Yorker, Hannah Arendt’s authoritative and stunning report on the trial of Nazi leader Adolf Eichmann sparked a flurry of debate upon its publication.
 This revised edition includes material that came to light after the trial, as well as Arendt’s postscript directly addressing the controversy that arose over her account.
-A major journalistic triumph by an intellectual of singular influence, Eichmann in Jerusalem is as shocking as it is informativean unflinching look at one of the most unsettling (and unsettled) issues of the Twentieth Century.
-This edition includes an introduction by Amos Elon.
+A major journalistic triumph by an intellectual of singular influence, Eichmann in Jerusalem is as shocking as it is informativean unflinching look at one of the most unsettling (and unsettled) issues of the twentieth century that remains hotly debated to this day.
+This edition includes an introduction by Amos Elan.

 Between Past and Future

 Arendt describes the loss of meaning of the traditional key words of politics: justice, reason, responsibility, virtue, glory.
 Through a series of eight exercises, she shows how we can redistill once more the vital essence of these concepts.